-Sub-Indicator 0 1 2 3 4 Scope for local materials No building regulations are present at national or local level.
-Local/ traditional building materials and constructions are explicitly forbidden in the building code.
-Constructions require building materials which are not available locally, difficult to find, expensive, etc., even for small/low cost housing.
-Broad range of acceptable construction materials.
+Sub-Indicator 0 1 2 3 4

+Scope for local materials and at national or local level.
+No building regulations are present at national or local level.
+Scope for local materials and at national or local level.
+Scope building regulations are present at national or local level.
+Scope building regulations are present at national or local level.
+Scope building regulations are present at national or local level.
+Scope building regulations are present at national or local level.
+Scope building regulations are present at national or local level.
+Scope building require building materials and construction materials.
 Use of locally available materials and construction is allowed.
-A special set of rules exists for low cost houses (less than 20 sq meters and no more than 2 floors) with minimum/basic standards.
-Use of locally available materials and traditional construction techniques is allowed and encouraged through incentives (subsidized materials, fast track approval, a housing typology, etc.)
+A spect set of rules exist for low cost houses (less that 20 sq meters and no more than 2 floors) with minimum/basic standards. construction techniques is allowed and encouraged through incentives n (subsidized d materials, fast track approval, a housing -- --